 Retaining, developing, and attracting quality jobs for all is essential for the health of Bloomington's economy.
 The City of Bloomington will continue to promote a diverse economy to ensure Bloomington's long-term economic vitality.
-The City will aim to increase opportunities for its residents by focusing on innovation and entrepreneurship, retaining and supporting existing businesses, attracting and retaining human capital, supporting the growth of future-oriented jobs, encouraging arts, entertainment and culture, and creating a positive business climate through local policy.
+The City will aim to increase opportunities for its residents by focusing on innovation and entrepreneurship, retaining and supporting existing businesses, attracting and retaining workers, supporting the growth of future-oriented jobs, encouraging arts, entertainment and culture, and maintaining a positive business climate through local policy.
 Innovation and entrepreneurship are essential qualities to promote.
 A robust digital infrastructure; smart city technology that integrates information and communication; the strong performance and interactivity of community services; and a vigorous sharing or access economy, will all play important roles in the City's future success.

-The City of Bloomington will aim to capitalize on the talent and intelligence attracted by the City's educational institutions and its proximity to NSWC Crane by cultivating Bloomington's emerging tech and startup scene, by pursuing programs to leverage these institutions' intellectual property, and by pursuing strategies to increase wage growth, including initiatives proposed by the Mayor's 2017 Wage Growth Task Force.
-Bloomington needs jobs that will not only encourage its graduates to stay in Bloomington and recruit outside talent, but also enable all workers to earn a livable wage.
+The City of Bloomington will aim to capitalize on the talent and intelligence attracted by the City's educational institutions and its proximity to NSWC Crane by cultivating Bloomington's emerging tech and startup scene, by pursuing programs to leverage these institutions' intellectual property, and by pursuing labor/management partnerships and other strategies to increase wage growth, including initiatives proposed by the Mayor's 2017 Wage Growth Task Force.
+Bloomington needs jobs that will not only encourage its residents to stay in Bloomington and recruit outside talent, but also enable all workers to earn a living wage.
 In the next 20 years, we aim to strengthen and spread Bloomington's reputation as an excellent place to live, work, and play.

-The City will continue to address issues affecting business growth, job creation, and Bloomington's long-term economic competitiveness, such as concerns related to regulation, and will pursue opportunities to more effectively use incentives to promote economic vitality.
-The City of Bloomington will continue working with businesses to facilitate retention and expansion of primary employers and key industries such as healthcare, manufacturing, and technology services, while exploring opportunities to further diversify its economy by strengthening other sectors.
+The City will continue to address issues affecting business growth, quality job creation, and Bloomington's longterm economic competitiveness.
+The City will pursue opportunities to more effectively use incentives to promote economic vitality.
+The City will continue working with businesses to facilitate retention and expansion of primary employers and key industries such as healthcare, manufacturing, and technology services, while exploring opportunities to further diversify its economy by strengthening other sectors and also supporting import substitution as part of that strategy.
 This will ensure Bloomington's prosperity and its role as a regional economic leader.